Power domains: Models of the powertheories

 A model of the Plotkin powertheory is a continuous semilattice: it is a semilattice whose carrier is a domain and for which the operation is continuous.
 Note that the operator need not be a meet or join for the order of the domain.
-A homomorphism of continuous semilattices is a continuous function between their carriers that respects the lattice operator.
+A morphism of continuous semilattices is a continuous function between their carriers that is also a semilattice homomorphism.

-Models of the lower powertheory are called inflationary semilattices; there is an additional requirement that the operator behave a little like a join for the order.
-For the upper powertheory, models are called deflationary semilattices; here, the operator behaves a little like a meet.
+Models of the lower powertheory are called inflationary semilattices; there is an additional requirement that the operator behave somewhat like a join for the order.
+For the upper powertheory, models are called deflationary semilattices; here, the operator behaves somewhat like a meet.

 Power domains as free models

 Let D be a domain.
-The Plotkin powerdomain on D is the free model of the Plotkin powertheory over D. It is defined to be (when it exists) a model P(D) of the Plotkin powertheory (i.e. a continuous semilattice) equipped with a continuous function D → P(D) such that for any other continuous semilattice L over D, there is a unique continuous semilattice homomorphism P(D) → L making the evident diagram commute.
+The Plotkin powerdomain on D is the free model of the Plotkin powertheory over D. It is defined to be (when it exists) a model P(D) of the Plotkin powertheory (i.e. a continuous semilattice) equipped with a continuous function D → P(D) such that for any other continuous semilattice L and continuous function D → L, there is a unique continuous semilattice homomorphism P(D) → L making the evident diagram commute.

 Other powerdomains are defined abstractly in a similar manner.